UW-Libraries/vanilla-hyrax/README.md

 `cd sync`
 `ansible-playbook -i inventory playbook.yml`

-* You will probably have to start the following three commands manually from the application_home dir, after ansible fails to run all the way through for now.
+* You will probably have to start the following commands manually.
+You will probably also have to hit enter to return your prompt after each service starts up. from the application_home dir, after ansible fails to run all the way through for now.
 `cd /home/vagrant/uwlib-druw`
 * Start development solr